-In 2015, the Company updated its risk assessment which consisted of evaluating the likelihood and the magnitude of the risks to which it is exposed.
-In 2016, Management assessed that there was no substantial modification to the risk assessment performed in 2015.
+In 2017, the Company updated its risk assessment which consisted of evaluating the likelihood and the magnitude of the risks to which it is exposed.
 The conclusions were used to assess the adequacy of the Company's risk control matrix.
 The assessment did not reveal any significant deficiencies in the design of the Company's controls.

-The Company has evaluated the effectiveness of the internal control procedures over financial reporting as at December 31, 2016 and has concluded that, subject to its inherent limitations, these were effective at a reasonable assurance level.
-The Company has evaluated the effectiveness of the Company's disclosure controls and concluded that, subject to its inherent limitations, the disclosure controls were effective for the year ended December 31, 2016.
+The Company has evaluated the effectiveness of the internal control procedures over financial reporting as at December 31, 2017 and has concluded that, subject to its inherent limitations, these were effective at a reasonable assurance level.
+The Company has evaluated the effectiveness of the Company's disclosure controls and concluded that, subject to its inherent limitations, the disclosure controls were effective for the year ended December 31, 2017.